chevah/geck/content/security-humanops.rst

 There is no request, customer or team, so urgent that you need to connect to a potentially hostile public network then and there to do the task.
 Mention this and continue to do the task when you are in a better network.

-When faced with "I'm overseas and don't have access to..." or similar type of request, ask to use a secondary channel (ie phone call) to continue with the request.
+When faced with "I'm overseas and don't have access to..." or similar type of request, ask to use a secondary channel (like a phone call) to continue with the request.
 In this case team member contact details must always be kept up to date in the wiki.

 Consider using a non-main or travel-only devices while traveling, or live booting via USB.

+Consider using devices like SyncStop which allows you to use public USB-charing ports.

 Readings